benmccormack/RWA_Lab5/notes-app/README.md

 ```

 ### 3. We have looked at three kinds of asynchronous programming mechanisms, namely callbacks, promises and streams.
 Mention one advantage and one disadvantage of each type.

+##### Advantage of callbacks:

+Callbacks make it easier to call one function from another and also allow for one function to be completed before the other is executed.

+##### Disadvantage of callbacks:

+The callback hell problem is a problem that occurs when callbacks are nested among each other, and each callback is dependent on the one before it.
+This can affect code readability and make code very messy.

+##### Advantage of promises:

+Promises are easy to read and can improve code readability.

+##### Disadvantage of promises:

+They are slower than callbacks, this may causer performance issues.

+##### Advantage of streams:

+Streams can process as they go.
+Operations can be performed on the data when the stream is still being processed so long as the data being looked for is there.

+##### Disadvantage of streams:

+Data consistency is a potential disadvantage to using streams in JavaScript.